5 Modern Web Design Elements Could Be Doing More Harm to your Site

 Page load time not only affects conversion but also your SEO ranking.
 The more time it takes for your site to load, the less likely it is for your site to rank higher in search engines.

-Websites have a maximum of 10 seconds to grab the visitor’s attention.
-And if that is delayed by one second, it could result in a 7 percent drop in conversion rates.
+Websites have a maximum of 10 seconds for a visitor to find the next step towards what they are looking for, and if that is delayed by one second, it could result in a 7 percent drop in conversion rates.
 The culprits?
 Video, widgets, inefficient code, parallax animation, and un-optimised images are just among the major ones.

 To help improve your page load time, consider using tools like PageSpeed Insight.
 This tool will not only determine your page speed core but also provide you with suggestions on what you can do to make your site load faster.
 Other tools that you can use include OnCrawl, YUI Compressor, YSlow, and Webpage Test.